 The next day.

-Joseph had breakfast in a relaxed mood and then prepared to set out for Brittany.
+Joseph, feeling relaxed, had breakfast and prepared to set off for Brittany.

-Yesterday afternoon he had summoned Brisso.
-It's fair to say that sending this man to Santo Domingo would greatly increase the chances of success.
+The previous afternoon, he had summoned Brisso.
+To be honest, sending this man to Santo Domingo significantly increased the likelihood of success.